pxlvre/gramr/README.md

 ## 🙏 Acknowledgments

-Built with ❤️ for the Foundry community by Pol Vidal (@pxlvre) • pxlvre.eth
+Built with ❤️ for the degen- and crab people communities by Pol Vidal (@pxlvre) • pxlvre.eth